 - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
 Refer to the documentation that comes with your drive for master/slave jumper information. - 6.
 For the 5.25-inch drive, install a retainer bracket on the side of the drive.

-7. For the 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch.

-8. Install the drive into the bay until it snaps into position or for the adapter bracket, install the screws that secure the bracket in the bay.
+- 7. For the 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 8.
+Install the drive into the bay until it snaps into position.